pegasus-isi/pegasus/doc/sphinx/data-management.rst

    </adag>

-Below is a snippet that illustrates metadata for a task specified in the executable element in the DAX
+Below is a snippet that illustrates metadata for a task specified in the executable element in the Abstract Workflow

 ::